Previous Page

 Risk Assessment

-A risk assessment is a type of assessment that Background Checks conducts to determine the level of risk a person poses to DFPS resources and clients based on his or her criminal history or abuse and neglect history.
+A risk assessment is an evaluation conducted by Background Checks to determine the level of risk a person may pose to DFPS resources and clients, based on the person’s criminal history or abuse and neglect history.
 See Appendix 5: Tips for Reviewing DFPS Case History to Assess Hiring Eligibility.

-For details on how this term applies to the different groups that request background checks through Background Checks, see:
+For details on how risk assessments apply to different groups requesting background checks, see:

 3000 Background Checks for Non-DFPS Staff